Working remotely doesn’t have to mean taking a pay cut. There are more legit online jobs than ever. All it takes is being aware of the possibilities.

-As an entrepreneur, you are no longer working on projects for a set rate (or by the hour).
+As an entrepreneur, you’re no longer working on projects for a set rate (or by the hour).
 Instead, your income correlates with the amount of value you can provide.

 There are no limits to what you can and can’t do.
 But to narrow down your choices and help you figure out where to start, here are 10 ideas.

-- Quick summary: Buy low and sell high
+- Quick summary: Buy low and sell high.

 The goal — and the key to making retail arbitrage work — is having an information advantage.
 This means understanding the market for what you’re buying better than the person who is selling that item.

 Remember, the concept of arbitrage is based on the principle that a particular good has a higher price in one place than it does in another.
 That might mean it sells for more in California than it does in New York.
 But it might also mean that it sells for more online than it does in a brick-and-mortar store.

-The idea is to buy products directly from a manufacturer or wholesaler, then sell them online on Amazon.
+The idea is to buy products directly from a manufacturer or wholesaler, then sell them online via Amazon.
 The most popular option is to use Amazon FBA, which handles all the warehousing and shipping (the “fulfillment”) for you.

 But you don’t have to limit your selling to Amazon.
 You can also use FBA to ship products you sell on eBay or your own website.
 It’s much easier than packing and shipping everything yourself, and the shipping rates Amazon charges you are much lower than you’d pay to UPS or FedEx.

-- Quick summary: Create an online education course
+- Quick summary: Create an online education course.